 The Chief Finance Officer's attendance should normally be limited to items which relate to issues of probity or overall financial management; such attendance should not be regarded as routine.
 The authority should give prior notice of such attendance unless this is impracticable.

-11.8 SPECIAL EDUCATIONAL NEEDS
+11.7 SPECIAL EDUCATIONAL NEEDS

-Schools are required to use their best endeavours in spending their budget share to secure special education needs of their pupils.
+Schools are required to use their best endeavours in spending their budget share to secure the special educational needs of their pupils.